Earl of Lovelace

 Earl of Lovelace was a title in the Peerage of the United Kingdom.
 It was created in 1838 for William King-Noel, 8th Baron King, a title created in 1725.

 History

-The King or Locke King family stems from the elevation of the son of Jerome King, a grocer, of Exeter, and his wife Anne, great-niece of the philosopher John Locke.
-This son was Sir Peter King, a prominent lawyer and politician who served as Lord Chief Justice of the Common Pleas from 1714 to 1725 and as Lord High Chancellor of Great Britain from 1725 to 1733; as such in 1725 he was created Baron King of Ockham in the County of Surrey, in the Peerage of Great Britain (verbally and less formally Lord King).
+The King or Locke King family stems from the only known child of Jerome King, a grocer, of Exeter, and his wife Anne, first cousin of the leading philosopher of quite low birth, John Locke.
+This child was Sir Peter King, a prominent lawyer and politician who served as Lord Chief Justice of the Common Pleas from 1714 to 1725, and as Lord High Chancellor of Great Britain from 1725 to 1733; as such, in 1725 he was created Baron King of Ockham in the County of Surrey, in the Peerage of Great Britain (verbally and less formally Lord King).
 The estate he bought was chosen as his territorial designation.